Sport Cards 1942-92

 The relative rarity of cards from the last series, 311 to 407, has become legendary.
 Mickey Mantle, position # 311, and Jackie Robinson, position # 312, are second and third in the whole Topps 1952 PSA population.
 I have no plausible explanation, other than a triple blunder, as to why these two players as well as Roy Campanella were excluded or forgotten by Topps in the first five series.

 According to current data from PSA website, Jackie Robinson's card is dominated by 11 Mint 9 units and 5 units between NM-MT and Mint.
-According to this database, no 1952-312 had exceeded $ 72K four months ago.
-Heritage sold an NM-MT 8 for $ 81K in December 2020 and another of the same grade for $ 168K in February 2021.

-This position will soon reach the number one in post-war non-rookie cards.
+This position is reaching the number one in post-war non-rookie cards.
 A card graded Mint 9 by PSA was sold for $ 980K by Goldin on March 6 2021, lot 71.
+Another example, also graded Mint 9 by PSA, was sold for $ 960K by Heritage on May 6, 2021, lot 80523.

-1955 Topps Clemente
+1955 Topps CLEMENTE

 In 1952, Topps develops the modern baseball card with a clear and pleasant image and a detailed information on the back side.
 Further improvement comes in 1955 when the card goes in landscape format, superseding the portrait format which was practiced from the origins and enabling to dispose altogether the player's portrait, his image in action, his signature and the logo of the club.